fleetwoodmac/FUSEless-Mount-macOS/UbuntuDeprecatedMethods.md

-# Depracated methods
+# Ubuntu Depracated methods
-This has some old methods using ubuntu with Lima/Multipass in case you are having issues the Alpine Linux ones
+This has some old methods using ubuntu with Lima/Multipass in case you are having issues the Alpine Linux ones.
+(see old-lima-templates folder for correct .yaml's)

 # Method For macOS 13 and Above (Ventura, Sonoma)